So if you are having problems paying your council tax, you are not alone.

 If you have council tax arrears

-Councils are then quick to pass on Liability Orders to the bailiffs – in 2014/5 more than a million council tax debts were sent to bailiffs for collection.
-Bailiffs fees make your debt even larger as the the following example shows:
+Councils are then quick to pass on Liability Orders to the bailiffs – every year more than a million council tax debts are sent to bailiffs for collection.
+Bailiffs fees then make your debt even larger very quickly, as the following example shows:

-If you can’t afford as much as the council is asking, good places to go for help are:
+If you can’t afford as much as the council is asking, talk to a local debt adviser.

 Liability orders and bailiffs

-When you make an arrangement to pay, try to pay the exact amount by the date agreed – a standing order or direct debit is the best way.
+When you make an arrangement to pay, pay the exact amount by the exact date agreed.
+A standing order or direct debit is the best way.

 Tip – check previous tax years